How to Keep Produce Fresh (Without the Fancy Gadgets)

 To keep fruits and vegetables perfectly ripe for longer, you might want to switch up the container it’s stored in.

 Many types of produce do well when wrapped in a cloth to remove excess moisture, before being placed in an open plastic bag.
-This makes for a great way to reuse produce bags from the grocery store—or reusable ziplock bags (left open) can also be used.
+This makes for a great way to reuse produce bags from the grocery store—or ziploc bag alternatives (left open) can also be used.

-If you’ve already cut out plastic bags from your zero waste kitchen, you can instead use a mesh produce bag, paper bag, or even old Tupperware and tiffins without the lid.
+If you’ve already cut out plastic bags from your zero waste kitchen, you can instead use a mesh produce bag, paper bag, or even old plastic containers if you were wondering what to do with old Tupperware, then this is it!

 Here are a few special considerations for how to store certain produce in the refrigerator: